Fel d 1: Presence in other species

 A homolog of Fel d 1 protein is also present in the venom of the slow loris (Primate: Nycticebus).
 Slow lorises are one of only a few venomous mammals and the only known venomous primate.
 They possess a dual-composite venom of saliva and brachial gland exudate (BGE).
 The BGE possesses a protein resembling Fel d 1, which may affect host species as an allergen as a constituent of the venom.
-It possess a communicative function.
+BGE is hypothesized to repel predators.